-Some tour operators are particularly good at unusual venues such as the Top of Table Mountain, Cape Town or a 5th Avenue rooftop garden in New York.
+Some tour operators are particularly good at unusual venues such as Top of Table Mountain in Cape Town, or a 5th Avenue rooftop garden in New York.

 If you do book with a hotel, look carefully at what the wedding packages include and how flexible they are on tailoring to your wishes.